-A cake looks unfinished without frosting.
-An ice cream sundae is not complete without a cherry on top.
-And a timber frame cannot become a real home without interior designing.
+Like a cake with no frosting or an ice cream sundae without a cherry on top, a timber frame cannot become a real home without interior designing.

 Here are a few tips to steer you in the right direction: